 Worldwide, the most common loop braids seem to have been simple, 2-pass braids of 5 loops.
-There are 3 different traditional fingerloop braiding methods for making these braids: the A-fell and V-fell methods, and a third method called Slentre (a.k.a.
-Method 1, Method 2 and Method 3).
-Any of these three methods can be used to make the same 3-to-7-loop braids.
+There are 3 different traditional fingerloop braiding methods for making these braids: the A-fell and V-fell methods (both done with palms generally facing each other), and a third method called Slentre (done with palms facing downward).
+Masako Kinoshita called them Method 1, 2 and 3.
 Noémi Speiser came up with the terms “A-fell” and “V-fell” in her books on loop braiding.
-I’m not sure where the term “Slentre” came from (Faroese?).
-Most actual practitioners of A-fell or V-fell braiding don’t use those terms, they would just call either of them fingerloop braiding.
+I don’t know where the term “Slentre” came from.
+Most sites that teach fingerloop braiding don’t use those terms, they would just call any of them fingerloop braiding.
+Any of these three methods can be used to make the same basic 3-to-7-loop braids.
+However, it’s doubtful whether Slentre (palms-down) braiding can be used to make the more complex braids that are possible with palms-facing methods like A-fell and V-fell.

-All three of these parallel methods are probably very old.*11 The V-fell method I teach is known from Asia and the Pacific, including India, China, SE Asia, Indonesia, Japan, and part of Russia.
+The V-fell method I teach is known from Asia and the Pacific, including India, China, SE Asia, Indonesia, Japan, Finland, and part of Russia.
 The A-fell method is known from Europe, the Middle East, and Africa.
 In South America and Finland, both these methods have been documented.
-The Slentre method was not very widespread – it’s only known as a traditional practice from the Faroe Islands and Denmark (though in Denmark this may be a result of fairly recent immigration from the Faroe Islands).
+The Slentre method was not originally very widespread – it’s claimed by some to have been a traditional practice in the Faroe Islands and possibly Denmark (like Greenland, the Faroe Islands are constitutionally part of Denmark).

-In a way, the A and V-fell methods are simply upside-down versions of each other.
+The A and V-fell methods are simply opposite versions of each other.
+Either method can be used to undo a braid made by the other method.
 In both methods, palms generally face each other, and a loop travels between the lowest finger of one hand and the highest finger of the other hand, through the intervening loops.
-Only the direction of this movement differs.
-With A-fell braiding, the index finger fetches the the lowest loop of the other hand (usually the ring or little finger’s loop).
-With V-fell braiding, a low finger is the active “fetcher” – the ring or little finger—and it fetches the other hand’s index finger loop.
+With A-fell braiding, the index finger reaches through its neighboring loops (on the same hand) to fetch the the other hand’s lowest loop.
+With V-fell braiding, the ring or little finger reaches through the other hand’s loops to fetch the other hand’s index finger loop.

 Slentre loop braiding is done with the palms facing down, i.e. facing the floor for all the braiding moves.
 The index finger is the active braiding finger, and it reaches through the loops of the opposite hand — through (or over) the opposite hand’s index loop first, then through the middle finger loop – to fetch the opposite hand’s furthest loop.
-Click here to see a photo-tutorial for the Slentre method on the Virtual Museum of Canada website. (creating a semi-flat braid, one of the three common braid shapes that can be made with all three of these methods).
+Here’s a link to Morgan Donner’s Youtube tutorial for the Slentre method: https://youtu.be/GQpEcGfv-rY?si=_aM5sdhB09mvFfaZ&t=241

-Despite its originally very limited distribution, the Slentre method has been taught fairly widely in textile and craft circles in the U.S. over the last 50 years, and apparently in Europe as well.
-It was first introduced into the U.S. in the 1970’s by Jackie Wollenberg, a weaver and teacher, who had learned it while living in Denmark.
+Interestingly, despite its originally very limited distribution, the Slentre method had been taught fairly widely in textile and craft circles in the U.S. since the 1970’s, and apparently in Europe as well, though it wasn’t referenced much online when I was first searching.
+It was first introduced into the U.S. by Jackie Wollenberg, a weaver and teacher, who had learned it while living in Denmark.*³

 Why I prefer the V-fell method:

 To me, the V-fell method has a significant advantage over the other two methods: it allows using thumbs as well as fingers to hold loops, so it can be used to make braids of up to 9 loops (18 separate braiding strands) without the braider having to carry more than one loop per finger.
 Both other methods limit a braider to 7 loops (14 separate strands) before some finger or other has to double up and carry more than one loop.
 (The Slentre method has further limitations, see footnote *5.)
-Furthermore, once a braider does start adding more than one loop onto certain fingers, the V-fell method can be used to make ‘regular’ 2-transfer braids (like square braids) of up to 13 loops quickly and easily, unlike either of the other two methods.
+And once I did start adding more than one loop onto certain fingers, I found that the V-fell method could be used to make braids of up to 13 loops rather easily, whereas 8 loops seems to be a limit for A-fell braiding (the historic European braids called Dawns or Daunc, and Piole)

 The A and V-fell methods are highly complementary, as each method can undo the other’s 3- to 9-loop braids.
 This may not sound helpful, but it is very handy for correcting mistakes!

-Note: There are also many other fingerloop braiding methods besides A-fell, V-fell, and Slentre – methods that produce quite different braid types.
-For example, loop-exchange methods as for the spiral braids (‘lace bend round’) and several other braids; the methods for the so-called “spanish” braids; twined braids (often called “bends” or “chevrons” in the old loop braiding manuscripts); the “hollow lace of VII” family of braids; my double braids made by a solo braider, etc.
+Note: There are also many other fingerloop braiding methods besides A-fell, V-fell, and Slentre – for making more complex braids, or different types of simple braids.
+For example, loop-exchange methods as for the traditional spiral braid (‘lace bend round’) and several other braids; the traditional methods for the so-called “spanish” braids; twined braids (often called “bends” or “chevrons” in the old loop braiding manuscripts); the “hollow lace of VII” family of braids; my double braids made by a solo braider, etc. None of these are made with the braiding movements known as “A-fell” or “V-fell”.
+And be aware that the terms A-fell and V-fell originally and primarily simply refer to the shape of a braid’s lower, working edge, even if it is not a loop braid at all!
+Noemi Speiser borrowed these terms to use them for these two opposing fingerloop braiding methods – they are also used in contexts that have nothing to do with loop braiding.

 Hand-held loop braiding